 Do not hesitate to come to my o ce during o ce hours or by appointment to discuss a homework problem or any aspect of the course.
-You also may want to consider the free tutoring lab o ered by the department.
-Once the tutoring schedule is posted, I will email the class, and post to D2L.

 If you want to hire an outsider tutor (for a fee), you can nd a list of such people through the department website.
 Once the list is published, I will send this information via email and post on D2L.